gifi71/ocserv-docker/README.md

 - [x] Implement a multi-stage Docker build to reduce image size (`430MB` -> `113MB`)
 - [x] Publish image to GitHub Container Registry (`ghcr.io/gifi71/ocserv-docker`)
 - [x] Improve multi-stage Docker build to reduce image size (`113MB` -> `95MB`)
+- [x] Transitioned to using s6 overlay for process supervision and service management
+- [x] Added ocserv-exporter to provide Prometheus metrics for monitoring
+- [x] Updated healthcheck to cover both ocserv service and ocserv-exporter functionality
+- [ ] Covered the build process with automated tests in GitHub Workflow to ensure image integrity and functionality

 ---